Business PlanningFinance

 Who this is for and when to use it

-The workflows below are designed for operators who want faster execution without sacrificing quality controls.
+The workflows below are for teams that want faster execution without sacrificing quality controls.
 Each block is built so a small team can run it quickly, audit assumptions, and adjust based on weekly signal.

 Who this is for